-- (((d))i) All cage II vapor recovery equipment shan be installed in accordance with the system's certification requirements and shall be maintained to be leak free, vapor tight, and in good working order. - (((e))j) Whenever a Stage II vapor recovery system component is determined to be defective, the owner or operator shall take the system out of service until it has been repaired, replaced, or adjusted, as necessary. - If system shall conspicuously post operating instructions for the system in the gasoline dispensing area.
+- (i) All Stage II vapor recovery equipment shall be installed in accordance with the system's certification requirements and shall be maintained to be leak free, vapor tight, and in good working order. - (j) Whenever a Stage II vapor recovery system component is determined to be defective, the owner or operator shall take the system out of service until it has been repaired, replaced, or adjusted, as necessary. - (k) The owner or operator of each gasoline dispensing facility utilizing a Stage II system shall conspicuously post operating instructions for the system in the gasoline dispensing area.
 The instructions shall clearly describe how to fuel vehicles correctly using the vapor recovery nozzles and include a warning against topping off.
-Additionally, the instructions shall include a prominent display of SWAPCA's or Department of Ecology's toll free telephone number (800-633-0709 or 800-272-3780) for complaints regarding the operation and condition of the vapor recovery system((nozzles)). - (((g))1) Every retailer and wholesale purchaser-consumer (gasoline dispensing facility) handling over 10,000 gallons per month shall equip each pump from which gasoline or methanol is introduced into motor vehicles with a nozzle that dispenses fuel at a flowrate not to exceed 10 gallons per minute as provided in 40 CFR 80.22 Subpart B. - (((h))m) All new or upgraded facilities with Stage II gasoline vapor recovery controls shall conduct a performance test upon installation prior to placing in service.
+Additionally, the instructions shall include a prominent display of ((SWAPCA))SWCAA's or Department of Ecology's toll free telephone number (800-633-0709 or 800-272-3780) for complaints regarding the operation and condition of the vapor recovery system. - (1) Every retailer and wholesale purchaser-consumer (gasoline dispensing facility) handling over 10,000 gallons per month shall equip each pump from which gasoline or methanol is introduced into motor vehicles with a nozzle that dispenses fuel at a flowrate not to exceed 10 gallons per minute as provided in 40 CFR 80.22 Subpart B. - (m) All new or upgraded facilities with Stage II gasoline vapor recovery controls shall conduct a performance test upon installation prior to placing in service.
 For balance type systems, the owner/operator shall conduct and pass a back pressure/blockage test.
-For vacuum assist systems, the owner/operator shall conduct and pass performance testing every 12 months ((in accordance with the applicable CARB Executive Order certifying the system)).
-Results of all testing shall be submitted to SWAPCA within 14 calendar days of test completion. - (((i))n) Pressure/vacuum valves shall be installed as required by the CARB Executive Order that certified the particular Stage I or Stage II vapor recovery system or equipment.
+For vacuum assist systems, the owner/operator shall conduct and pass performance testing every 12 months.
+Results of all testing shall be submitted to ((SWAPCA))SWCAA within 14 calendar days of test completion. - (n) Pressure/vacuum valves shall be installed as required by the CARB Executive Order that certified the particular Stage I or Stage II vapor recovery system or equipment.
 Relief set points shall be as provided in the applicable CARB Executive Order and local fire ordinances.